MuhammedBuyukkinaci/My-Helper-Functions/README.md

 coverage html
 ```

 72) When we are designing software, avoid a class that has many responsibilities.
+Make sure each part of our code has a single responsibility.

 73) When we have a fixed process but the steps are different, __Template__ software design may be useful.
 An example might be ticket handling system or placing an order.
 When we have a class responsible for connecting DB, grapping data, deciding whether to sell or not based on a strategy, we may create an abstract class named TradingBot and 2 subclasses of them like MinMaxTrader or AverageTrader.
 If we want to add a different strategy like Moving average, we may create a subclass of TradingBot.